sozialhelden/accessibility-cloud/docs/importing-data.md

 Transforms given JSON objects into the [accessibility.cloud format](./exchange-format.md) using mappings and JavaScript.

+#### Parameters

+`ignoreSkippedPlaces`: If `true`, places without original id are not regarded as errors.
+If `false` (default), the import will be marked as erroneous when a place without original id is encountered.
+`mappings`: A JSON object that contains mappings.
+Keys are target property names according to the accessibility.cloud specification, values are JavaScript expression strings.
+Inside the expression, you can access the input data record using the predefined JavaScript variable `d`.
+ES6 is supported.

 #### Defining mappings

 You can use JavaScript functions to convert from your original data into the final format.
 Note that each POI you import should at least have these properties: